-Alzheimer’s disease explored in student video game6 May 2015
+Alzheimer’s disease explored in student video game

 The emotional impact of Alzheimer’s disease has been explored by a student computer game project, which will be revealed to the public at the Abertay Digital Graduate Show this Friday (8 May).